 Car performance

 Acceleration and top speed are important factors.
-Insurers know very well, from their claims statistics, that high performance cars often result in more frequent car insurance claims – and therefore will usually be ranked higher.
+Insurers know from their claims statistics that high performance cars often result in more frequent car insurance claims.

 Safety

-An Autonomous Emergency Breaking (AEB) system can help reduce low speed front to rear accidents, and therefore cars fitted with AEB as standard may have a lower insurance rating.
+An Autonomous Emergency Braking (AEB) system can help reduce low speed front to rear accidents, and so cars fitted with AEB as standard may have a lower rating.

 Car security

-Security features fitted as standard by motor manufacturer may sometimes aid in reducing insurance claims costs.
-These features may include high security door locks, alarm or immobilisation systems or locking devices for alloy wheels.
+These features could include high security door locks, alarm or immobilisation systems or locking devices for alloy wheels.

-A member of our pricing team at Admiral said: "It's worth bearing in mind that the insurance grouping might not be the only factor used when insurers consider your vehicle, for instance the vehicle value and age of the vehicle may also have an impact".
+A member of our Pricing team said: "It's worth bearing in mind that the insurance grouping might not be the only factor used when insurers consider your vehicle.
+For instance, the vehicle’s value and age might also have an impact".